holydrug/registration-service/README.md

     data will be saved for pgadmin in docker/pgadmin data will be saved for postgres in docker/postgres/data/pgdata To see pgdata execute from root: ls -la docker/postgres/data

+   >Locate to docker di
+   >To invoke only postgres run:

+    docker-compose up -d postgres

+   Will be launch with
+   database: service
+   password: root
+   user: root

+   >To invoke only pgadmin run:

+    docker-compose up -d pgadmin

+   Will be launch with
+   email: sample@gmail.com
+   password: rooted